crhntr/muxt/docs/call_parameters.md

 }
 ```

+Note, the default result type is `any` if you do not provide a `--receiver-type` flag to `muxt generate`.

 ### Example with Receiver Type

-Now, say you provide `--receiver-type=Server`, muxt now will generate parsers in the handler and the generated interface
+Now, when you provide `--receiver-type=Server`, `muxt` now will generate parsers in the handler and the generated interface
-will look like this
+and use the method signature result in the generated interface method signature.

 ```go
 package server